DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 # Switch Themes and Size Modes in Blazor Applications at Runtime

-This example demonstrates how to add a Theme Switcher to your Blazor application.
-Users can switch between DevExpress Fluent and Classic themes, as well as external Bootstrap themes.
+This example demonstrates adds a Theme Switcher to your Blazor application.
+Users can switch between DevExpress Fluent and Classic themes, and external Bootstrap themes.
 This example uses the [DxResourceManager.RegisterTheme(ITheme)](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxResourceManager.RegisterTheme(DevExpress.Blazor.ITheme)) method to apply a theme at application startup and the [IThemeChangeService.SetTheme()](https://docs.devexpress.com/Blazor/DevExpress.Blazor.IThemeChangeService.SetTheme(DevExpress.Blazor.ITheme)) method to change the theme at runtime.

-This example also implements a size mode switcher that allows users to switch between small, medium, and large [size modes](https://docs.devexpress.com/Blazor/401784/styling-and-themes/size-modes).
+This example also implements a size mode combobox that allows users to switch between small, medium, and large [size modes](https://docs.devexpress.com/Blazor/401784/styling-and-themes/size-modes).

 ![Blazor - Theme and Size Mode Switchers](images/blazor-theme-and-size-mode-switcher.png)